muratkeremozcan/books/aws/Complete-Guide-To-Step-Functions/README.md

 With Activities we need to run pollers.
 This is way Callbacks are preferred.

-With callbacks, our state machine can send a token to, for example SQS query, can wait until a success call
+With callbacks, our state machine can send a token to, for example SQS query, can wait until a success call.

 ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/tkg6227qfbvg20attcl9.png)